 Is Love Enough to Be Felt or Does It Need to Be Shown?

-Because I feel love, and I know that I love you, and somehow I believe that you must also understand that I love you… so everything is fine.
+Because I feel love, and I know that I love you.
+Somehow, I assume that this should already be understood… that my love should naturally be felt.

-But what if the other person doesn’t feel it?
-What if they express the ways in which they would feel loved and seen, and we interpret that as them being demanding?
-Ungrateful for not sensing our love?
+What if the other person tries to express the ways in which they feel loved and seen, and we quietly interpret those needs as demands?
+As ingratitude for not immediately sensing what we already feel inside ourselves?

-Maybe love is not just something we feel.
+Maybe love is not only something we feel.

 Maybe it is something we are meant to share....